 You can quickly back up running and powered off VMs with VeeamZIP.
 VeeamZIP can be helpful if you want to create an ad-hoc backup for VMs, archive VMs before decommissioning and so on.
 You can create VeeamZIP backups for one or more VMs.

 To create VeeamZIP backups:

 - In the working area, select the VMs and click VeeamZIP > VeeamZIP on the ribbon or right-click the VMs and select VeeamZIP.

-To quickly find the necessary VMs, type the VM name or a part of it in the search field at the top of the working area and click the Start search button on the right or press [ENTER].
+To quickly find the necessary VMs, type the VM name or a part of it in the search field at the top of the working area and click the Start search button on the right or press [Enter] on the keyboard.

 - In the Destination section of the VeeamZIP <N> VM window, specify a location in which you want to store VeeamZIP backups.

 - To store VeeamZIP backups in a local folder on the backup server, select Local or shared folder, click Browse on the right and select a folder in which VeeamZIP backups must be stored.

 - To store VeeamZIP backups in a shared folder, select Local or shared folder and type in the UNC name of the shared folder in the field below.
 Keep in mind that the UNC name always starts with two back slashes (\\).

 If the shared folder requires authentication, select the necessary credentials from the Credentials list.
 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add necessary credentials.
 For more information, see Managing Credentials.

 - To encrypt VeeamZIP backups, select the Enable backup file encryption check box.
 From the Password list, select a password that you want to use for encryption.
 If you have not created a password beforehand, click Add or use the Manage passwords link to specify a new password.
 For more information, see Managing Passwords for Data Encryption.